 Presence in Schools

-For many churches, schools are the places where they encounter children and young people most often, with many having a C of E school in the parish and having strong links into that community.
 Working within the legal framework of the education system provides lots of opportunities for churches to serve the local community, to talk about the life of the church and the faith of the people who attend.
 This can be undertaken by one or two people or the whole church can be engaged in supporting local schools or hosting them on a visit to the church.

-Here are some links to other organisations that also produce resources and support for school activities.
 Open the Book is a project which offers primary school children an opportunity to hear key Bible stories, from a team of Christians from local churches, who present the stories during assemblies/acts of Collective Worship.
 Each presentation takes around 10–15 minutes and can be incorporated into collective worship, or can stand alone.
-There are a number of churches in Birmingham who have teams running Open the Book.
-If you want to find out more about it, or get some tips and ideas, contact Andrew Smith and he can put you in touch with them.

 Scripture Union seeks to inspire, encourage and equip you to connect with your local schools, to enable all children and young people everywhere to discover the difference Jesus can make to the challenges and adventures of life.